 What plausible advantages does the adversity we are currently facing bring?

-Open source R&D collaboration
+Leading open-source R&D collaboration

 The knowledge economy has received much-needed investment in the form of open-source collaboration with government, industry and education institutions working together.
 New channels of information sharing have been activated by some of the globe’s leaders: MIT Sloan professors have convened to rapidly develop, vet, and deliver policy proposals for use by state and federal governments under the COVID-19 Policy Alliance.
 Africa’s innovation incubator, CcHub, is offering funding and engineering support to COVID-19 tech projects aimed at curbing social and economic impact.
 The Australian government has put a call out to businesses for expressions of interest to supply swabs for COVID-19 testing.
 Canada’s Plan to Mobilize Industry activates businesses to rapidly scale up production or re-tool their manufacturing lines to develop products in the fight against COVID-19.
 We’ve needed this cross-sector collaboration for a long time.